What Is the Membership Fee to Join the Tour?

 No, you can play as many as you want.

-ALL TOURNAMENTS WILL BE CONDUCTED UNDER USGA RULES.
-THE TJGT HARD CARD FOR RULES AND PACE OF PLAY IS POSTED ON TJGT.COM
+ALL TOURNAMENTS WILL BE CONDUCTED UNDER USGA RULES AND THE TJGT HARD CARD.
+THE TJGT HARD CARD FOR RULES AND PACE OF PLAY CAN BE VIEWED HERE.

 Will Every TJGT Event be Nationally Ranked by NJGS?